-A lot is written about the next-generation food revolution happening in America, Europe, China, and Singapore, but one country that is silently and steadily rising the chart is India.
+A lot is written about the next-generation food revolution happening in America, Europe, China, and Singapore, but one country that is silently and steadily rising on the chart is India.

 A slew of Indian startups is making meat-eating which is cruelty-free and more eco-friendly.

-The land of chicken tikka, tandoori chicken, butter chicken, kebabs are slowly getting the taste of the same dishes being made with Plant-based meat.
+The land of chicken tikka, tandoori chicken, butter chicken, and kebabs are slowly getting the taste of the same dishes being made with Plant-based meat.

 Plant-based meats or smart proteins are next-generation food innovation that perfectly replicates the taste, smell, and sizzle of animal meat but is made entirely from plant ingredients.